-    The bricks are lighter and stronger which means wide usage of such bricks would revolutionize the construction industry not mentioning improvements could be made to them to make them better over time.
-Making of these bricks could serve as a source of revenue for many.
+The bricks are lighter and stronger, which means wide usage of such bricks would revolutionize the construction industry, not to mention improvements could be made to them to make them better over time.
+Making these bricks could serve as a source of revenue for many.

 7. Source of Metals

-Human feces can be a good source of gold, vanadium, silver, and copper which carry numerous advantages.
-Gold present in human waste is significant to the extent if it was found in rock during exploration, it could be worth mining.
-It is currently estimated that 13 million dollars worth of metals can be extracted from one million Americans.
+Human feces can be a good source of gold, vanadium, silver, and copper, which carry numerous advantages.
+Gold present in human waste is significant to the extent that if it was found in rock during exploration, it could be worth mining.
+It is currently estimated that 13 million dollars worth of metals can be extracted from the poop of one million Americans.

-The extraction of metals from fecal waste prevents the release of toxic substances therefore, protecting the environment.
-As an example, Japan has recorded a higher gold yield compared to Hishikari gold mine through sewage mining carried out in a sewage treatment facility.
+The extraction of metals from fecal waste prevents the release of toxic substances, therefore protecting the environment.
+As an example, Japan has recorded a higher gold yield compared to the Hishikari gold mine through sewage mining carried out in a sewage treatment facility.